hooroo/sqs-worker/README.md

 ```

 The default number of processors per worker is 20.
 At this point there is no optimisation around the number of processors per worker for a given instance, so as worker classes are added to a given application, this number may need tweaking.
 Longer term we may want to centralise the management of how many processors are assigned to each worker based on all the workers in the app and the resources available.

+On MRI, the more IO that occurrs with fetching and processing messages, the more opportunity for parallelisation of the workers.